-Women and older respondents (people age 65-75) are more likely to report being uncomfortable with debt.
-Consistent with debt attitudes having a cultural component, we find that respondents that are foreign born or have at least one foreign-born parent are more likely to be uncomfortable with debt.
+with debt.
 Respondents who are uncomfortable with debt have less education and lower disposable income.
-They are less patient, have slightly lower levels of financial literacy (see Appendix Table 2, in the online appendix, for the measure of financial literacy used in our work), and report being less willing to take risk compared to those who do not feel uncomfortable with debt.
-They also have slightly lower disposable income, consumption, and real estate assets but the same amount of net wealth and financial assets, indicating that less real estate wealth on the asset side of the balance sheet is mirrored by less debt on the liability side.
+They are less likely to have long term savings (a potential proxy for patience), have slightly lower levels of financial literacy (see Appendix Table 2, in the online appendix, for our measures of financial literacy), and report being less willing to take risk compared to those who do not feel uncomfortable with debt.
+They also have slightly lower disposable income, spending, and real estate assets but the same amount of net wealth and financial assets, indicating that less real estate wealth on the asset side of the balance sheet is mirrored by less debt on the liability side.

-Table 3 shows that debt attitude differences are related to differences in debt behavior.
-Seventy-two percent of respondents who report that they are uncomfortable with holding debt have debt, whereas 89 percent of respondents who report not being uncomfortable with debt have debt.
-Similarly, we find that 48 percent of individuals who report being uncomfortable with debt hold a mortgage whereas 72 percent of individuals who report not being uncomfortable hold a mortgage.
-The difference in total debt between the groups is approximately 110,000 SEK, of which 43,000 is non-mortgage debt.21 There are also difference in these two groups regarding the number of creditors' contracts (2.03 versus 2.61) and debt-to-income ratio (1.24 versus 171).
-Interest expenses are higher (13,700 vs 8,700) for those who are not uncomfortable with debt, even among those who do not have mortgages (5,900 vs. 3,500).
+Table 3 shows that those who are uncomfortable with debt are less likely to carry debt of any sort, including mortgages.
+Specifically, 72 percent of respondents who report that they are uncomfortable with holding debt have debt, whereas 83 percent of respondents who report not being uncomfortable with debt have debt.
+Similarly, 48 percent of individuals who report being uncomfortable with debt hold a mortgage whereas 72 percent of individuals who report not being uncomfortable hold a mortgage.
+The difference in total debt between the groups is approximately 104,000 SEK, of which 44,000 is non-mortgage debt.23 The two groups also differ in terms of the number of creditors' contracts (2.01 versus 2.61), and debt-to-income ratio (1.24 versus 1.71).
+Interest expenses are higher (13,800 vs 9,100) for those who are not uncomfortable with debt, even among those who do not have mortgages (5,800 vs. 3,400), providing further evidence that debt is higher for those who are not uncomfortable with debt.

-21 Information about an individual's assets and liabilities were collected by the Swedish tax agency in order to calculate the tax base for the wealth tax.
+23 Information about an individual's assets and liabilities were collected by the Swedish tax agency in order to calculate the tax base for the wealth tax.
 The wealth tax was abolished in 2007, and as a result this information is no longer available.
 Notice that our registry data is dated prior to the survey, which makes our data format similar to Thustrup, Kreiner et al. (forthcoming).